Ryan Bader: Light Heavyweight World Grand Prix

 On February 9, 2021, it was announced that Bader would be participating in the Bellator Light Heavyweight World Grand Prix.
 He faced Lyoto Machida in the quarterfinal round.
 This was a rematch of their August 2012 bout, which saw Machida win via second-round knockout.
 The bout took place at Bellator 256 on April 9, 2021.
 After Machida showed early success in the first two rounds on the feet via kicks, Bader soon controlled the rest of the bout on the ground, winning via a unanimous decision.

 In the semi-finals of the Grand Prix, Bader faced Corey Anderson on October 16, 2021 at Bellator 268.
 He lost the fight via technical knockout less than a minute into round one.

-Heavyweight Reign
+Heavyweight reign

-Bader defended his Heavyweight title against Bellator Interim Heavyweight World Champion Valentin Moldavsky on January 29, 2022 at Bellator 273.
+Bader defended his heavyweight title against Bellator Interim Heavyweight World Champion Valentin Moldavsky on January 29, 2022 at Bellator 273.
 He won the close bout via unanimous decision.
 7 out of 11 media scores gave it to Moldavsky.

-As the first bout of his new four-fight contract, Bader defended his title against Cheick Kongo on May 6, 2022 at Bellator 280.
+As the first bout of his new four-fight contract, Bader defended his title in a rematch against Cheick Kongo on May 6, 2022 at Bellator 280.
 He won the fight via unanimous decision.

 Bader defended his title in a rematch against Fedor Emelianenko on February 4, 2023 at Bellator 290.
 He won the bout via ground and pound TKO in the first round.

+Bader was set to defend his title in a rematch against Linton Vassell on October 7, 2023 at Bellator 300.
+However, Vassell withdrew a few days before the event due to illness and the bout was cancelled.

+2024

+Bader faced 2023 PFL Heavyweight champion Renan Ferreira in a three round non-title crossover fight at PFL vs. Bellator, on February 24, 2024.
+He lost the bout via knockout just twenty-one seconds into the first round.

+On March 26, 2025, it was announced that Bader had parted ways with PFL.
+In the 2025 movie The Smashing Machine, Bader plays Mark Coleman.

+2025

+On November 5th, 2025, it was announced by Danny Segura on USAToday's MMAJunkie that Bader will make his RIZIN debut against Alexander Soldatkin on RIZIN's New Year's Eve card on December 31st, 2025 for the RIZIN Heavyweight Championship.

 Personal life

-Bader and his wife Daisy were married in October 2010.
-They have two sons and a daughter.
+Bader and his wife Daisy have two sons and a daughter.